SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

   - Choose the created policy and click on **Create thing**.

 - Choose the **Download** links to download the device certificate and private key.
 Note that Root CA certificate is already present in SDK (aws_starfield_ca.pem.h), and can be directly used.
-  > **Warning:** This is the only instance you can download your device certificate and private key.
+  > **Warning:** This is the only instance in which you can download your device certificate and private key.
 Make sure to save them securely.

   ![Downloading certificates](resources/readme/aws_thing_certificates_download.png)